 Zoom QuickPro

-- You are free to go!
-After 30 minutes, once you're back at home, you brush of the dried varnish and you'll have your results.
+• You are free to go!
+After 30 minutes, once you're back at home, brush off the dried varnish, and you'll have your results.

 Zoom WhiteSpeed

 Zoom WhiteSpeed offers the most results.
-It takes 45 minutes and teeth can get up to 8 shades whiter.
-Should you choose this options:
+It takes 45 minutes, and teeth can get up to 8 shades whiter.
+Should you choose these options:

 Zoom teeth whitening review